Fear of “The Other”

 Worldly love can come with no expectations or commitments: “I used to love you when you were thin and had more hair!” or, “Well, I could have loved you, but your ex-wife got all your money, and, well, I have needs!” or, “You didn’t tell me I had to love your kids too!”

-That kind of love can be found merely by seeking our own desires, which we believe no one has a right to deny us, and it’s just as rewarding to love things as people.
-But, unfortunately, that mentality devours childhood innocence, destroys relationships, shrugs off compassion, and muddies the pure waters of selfless love.
+Unfortunately, that mentality devours childhood innocence, destroys relationships, shrugs off compassion, and muddies the pure waters of selfless love.
 As long as we seek love from the things of this world, we will always come up lost and empty for our efforts.

 How do so many of us get it so wrong so often?
 Perhaps it’s because our meager understanding of love is based on our personal, human experiences.
 I often ask myself, “Self, what is your problem?
 Why do you struggle so much?
 Why can’t you let go of your past?
-Why is it so difficult for you to trust God, to accept his love and your inherent worth?”
+Why is it so difficult for you to trust God, to accept His love and your inherent worth?”
 Perhaps my ego has been too big, my fear too overwhelming, and my God too small.

 But by the grace of God, I am gradually seeing my failure to truly love and my fear of accepting love.
 God does not fit neatly into the image I created.
 He refuses to patronize me when I cry out, “Lord, Lord!”
-It’s as though he is saying, “Your cries are muted by your deafening indifference, Linda.
+It’s as though He’s saying, “Your cries are muted by your deafening indifference, Linda.
 Your faith is lukewarm, and, need I remind you, how I hate lukewarm?!”
 (Revelation 3:16)

-Then, as so often happens, Richard Rohr puts it into perspective for me, “It is in doing it wrong, being rejected, and experiencing pain that we are led to total reliance upon God….God has let me do just about everything wrong, so I could fully experience how God can do everything so utterly right….If we expect or need things (including ourselves) to be perfect or even “to our liking,” we have created a certain plan for a miserable life.”
+Richard Rohr puts it into perspective for me, “It is in doing it wrong, being rejected, and experiencing pain that we are led to total reliance upon God….God has let me do just about everything wrong, so I could fully experience how God can do everything so utterly right….If we expect or need things (including ourselves) to be perfect or even “to our liking,” we have created a certain plan for a miserable life.”

 Phillip Newell tells us, “Within us – as a sheer gift of God – is the capacity to bring forth what has never been before, including what has never been imagined before.
 Deep within us are holy, natural longings for oneness….We may live in tragic exile from those longings, or we may have spent a whole lifetime not knowing how to truly satisfy them, but they are there at the heart of our being, waiting to be born afresh….When we love, we bring the very essence of our being into relationship with the essence of the other.”
 (The Rebirthing of God, p. x, xvi)